 Matthias Leanza is senior lecturer (Oberassistent) in the Department of Social Sciences.
-He holds a Diplom in sociology from Bielefeld University (2009) and received his doctorate in 2016 from the Albert Ludwig University of Freiburg.
-University College Freiburg awarded his dissertation on the genealogy of disease prevention and biopolitics in Germany (Die Zeit der Prävention: Eine Genealogie) the 2017 Erasmus Prize for the Liberal Arts and Sciences.
-In 2019, he was elected junior fellow at the Center for Interdisciplinary Research (ZiF) at Bielefeld University.
-His current habilitation project (German Imperialism in the Age of the Nation: On Colonial Governance) is a study of the governance architecture of the German colonial empire.
-He also regularly publishes on social theory and the history of social thought.
+He holds a Diplom in sociology from Bielefeld University (2009) and earned his doctorate in 2016 from the Albert Ludwig University of Freiburg.
+University College Freiburg awarded his dissertation on the genealogy of disease prevention and biopolitics in Germany the 2017 Erasmus Prize for the Liberal Arts and Sciences.
+In 2019, he was selected for a four-year junior fellowship for the Center for Interdisciplinary Research (ZiF) at Bielefeld University and was visiting scholar/professor at the Leibniz Center for Literary and Cultural Research (ZfL) Berlin, (2014), the University of Montreal (2018), the University of Virginia (2021), and the University of Michigan (2022).
+His current habilitation project is a study on the governance architecture of the German colonial empire, situated at the intersection of political and historical sociology.
+Besides this, he also publishes on social theory and the history of social thought.
 For a list of publications, please click here.
 His courses for undergraduate and graduate students cover a wide range of subjects and theoretical perspectives.
 Please click here for a full CV.

 Main Areas of Work